Mikhail Kozakov: Film

 In 1978, Kozakov made his debut as a film director, with the two-part television film Nameless Star, based on the play of Mikhail Sebastian.
 Afterwards there were films The Pokrovsky Gate (1982), If We Believe Lopotukhin...
 (1983), Trustees by A.N.
 Ostrovsky (1983), Masquerade by M. Lermontov (1985) and others.

 During the years of perestroika, Kozakov left Russia.
 However, after working in the Cameri Theater in Tel Aviv, Israel, as an actor and director (the role of Trigorin in Chekhov's "The Seagull" in Hebrew, staging and playing in "Lover" Harold Pinter, etc.), Mikhail Kozakov chose to return to Russia.
 In Moscow, he created his own theater called "Russian Entreprise Mikhail Kozakov."

 Since 2003, Kozakov was actor of the Mossovet Theatre ("Venetian merchant" - Shylock, "King Lear" - Lear).

 The actor read poetry on stage, radio, television, and recorded discs.

 In 1999, the actor, together with saxophonist Igor Butman, staged a play-concert on Brodsky's verses "Concert for voice and saxophone".

 In 1997, Mikhail Kozakov's "Acting Book" was published, in which he tells about his life, about different times and people of art in them.

 Death and personal life

 In 2010 Kozakov was diagnosed with lung cancer.
 He went through unsuccessful treatment in Israel and died on 22 April 2011 in a clinic near Tel Aviv.
 He was buried at the Vvedenskoye Cemetery in Moscow near his father, in accordance with his will.

 Kozakov was officially married five times.
 He left his last wife Nadezhda Sedova (47 years younger than him) in 2010 with a scandal, claiming that she had stolen his flat and that she was the cause of his illness, and fled to his fourth wife Anna Yampolskaya who lived in Israel along with their children Mikhail and Zoya.
 He had a daughter Katerina and a son Kirill, also a prominent Russian actor, from his first marriage to Greta Taar, as well as a daughter Manana from his second marriage to Medea Berelashvili.
+A son of his - Mikhail - is now the bassist for the band Good Kid.